Maternity Care Failures at Sussex and Beyond Prompt Government-Led NHS Enquiry

 I have recently finished a case for a mother who was discharged without a speculum examination after reported regular contractions.
 Her baby was born breech at home with the assistance of paramedics.
 The ambulance, midwifery and neonatal specialists were waiting in the reception to the maternity ward at Preston Hospital to resuscitate the infant and the ambulance was re-routed to the emergency department.
 The baby was not successfully resuscitated.
 In that case, the mother raised several questions and recommendations and learning points were flagged.
 My Client was never told whether the steps identified were taken.
 The obstetric registrar who failed to do the simple speculum test left the Trust and it is not known what, if any retraining was received.
 It is known that they now work in a neighbouring Trust.

-It is clear from the frequent reports in the media and the encouragement of women to film births in the case of tragedy, that there is a relationship of distrust brewing.
+It is clear from the frequent media reports and the encouragement of women to film births in the event of tragedy that a relationship of distrust is brewing.

 For further information please contact Leonie Millard